fullmetalbrackets/blog/src/pages/blog/how-to-autologin-ubuntu-on-reboot.md

 ## References

-- I found this simple change buried in <a href="https://askubuntu.com/a/659268" target="_blank">this exhaustive post on AskUbuntu</a>.
+- I found this simple change buried in <a href="https://askubuntu.com/a/659268" target="_blank" rel="noopener noreferrer">this exhaustive post on AskUbuntu</a>.